Jenny Carlisle Registered Member (MBACP) Snr Accred, PG Dip Couns & Psych

 Sometimes people come with a very clear focus on what they want to explore – for others there may be a range of issues, or just a generalised sense of dissatisfaction or unhappiness.

-I may be able to negotiate a reduced rate for students and people on low income
+I may be able to offer a reduced rate for for Counselling/Psychotherapy students, or if you are on a low income

 There is ample parking outside my house.